Tribute to Laura Fontana, representative of the Shoah Memorial for Italy. news

 For more than 20 years, Laura Fontana has dedicated her life to teaching and transmitting the history of the Holocaust.

 It organized in Italy throughout the year a rich program of conferences, training for teachers, as well as numerous exhibitions.
 Among the most striking projects, she had implemented a university for Italian teachers that was held every two years at the Shoah Memorial in Paris.
-As part of the EHRI project, European holocaust research infrastructure, she contributed to the creation of innovative pedagogical and historical tools.
+As part of the EHRI, European holocaust research infrastructure project, she contributed to the creation of innovative educational and historical tools.

-The Memorial is sincerely grateful to him for the work accomplished.
-Caring, committed, smiling, positive, Laura leaves a great void and we already miss her.
-The Memorial extends its sincere condolences to his parents, his daughter and all his loved ones.
+The Memorial is sincerely grateful to him for his work.
+Kind, committed, smiling, positive, Laura leaves a big void and we already miss her.
+The Memorial offers its sincere condolences to his parents, his daughter and all his loved ones.

 On the occasion of the day dedicated to Italy in 2022

 On the occasion of the publication of Gli Italiani ad Auschwitz (1943-1945).
-Deportazioni, «Résolz finale», lavoro forzato.
-A Mosaic of Jews, by Laura Fontana, published by Owiêcim, Auschwitz Birkenau State Museum, 2021.
+Deportation, "Rustic finale," forzato.
+Un harris di‐persoes, by Laura Fontana, éditions Oświęcim, Auschwitz-Birkenau State Museum, 2021.

-Between the autumn of 1943 and the end of 1944, several thousand Italians were deported to Auschwitz.
-About 7,800 were Jews, men, women, and children, rounded up and deported for the sole purpose of being murdered.
-Moreover, in 1944, as part of the repressive and economic Nazi policy in the Italian provinces annexed to the Reich under the name of the Adriatic Coast, at least 1,200 non-Jewish Italians (90% were women) were arrested and deported to Auschwitz, for the most part as political prisoners.
+Between the autumn of 1943 and late 1944, several thousand Italians were deported to Auschwitz.
+About 7,800 were Jews, men, women and children, rounded up and deported for the sole purpose of being murdered.
+Moreover, in 1944, as part of the repressive and economic Nazi policy in the Italian provinces annexed to the Reich under the name of the Adriatic Coast, at least 1,200 non-Jewish Italians (90% were women) were arrested and deported to Auschwitz, mostly as political prisoners.
 If the destination was the same, the fate of the deportees was not identical.

 In the presence of the author.

-In conversation with Elisabetta Ruffini, doctor of comparative literature, director of ISREC (Istituto Bergamasco per la Storia della Resistenza e dell'Età Contemporanea).
-In partnership with the Italian Cultural Institute.
+In conversation with Elisabetta Ruffini, PhD in comparative literature, director of the ISREC (Istituto Bergamasco per la Storia della Overtime and Modern).
+In partnership with the Italian cultural institute.